trofimovamw/GInCovPipe/README.md

     │               ├── counts_*.tsv            # count matrix
     │               ├── header_*.tsv            # header files (seq. name & date)
     |               ├── range_*.tsv             # range of dates of the corresponding bin
-    │   ├── plots                               # Results plots (and tables)
+    │   ├── bins_results                        # Individual binning results plots (and tables)
-    │   └── raw                                 # Preprocessed files
+    │   ├── interpolation                       # Plots and tables for final interpolated trajectory │   └── raw                                 # Preprocessed files
     │
     └── ...
 ```
-The final diversity analysis (plots and tables) can be found in the subfolder **results/plots** and the smoothed spline trajectory can be found in subfolder **results/splines**.
+The final diversity analysis (plots and tables) can be found in the subfolder **results/bins_results** and the smoothed spline trajectory can be found in subfolder **results/interpolation**.

 ## How to run this pipeline - A small instruction